andrasq/node-qprintf/Readme.md

 - `%s` - interpolate a string into the output
 - `%c` - the character (1-char string) represented by the given unicode code point
 - `%d` - a decimal number.
 Unlike traditional `printf`, this conversion behaves like `util.format` and prints floats as floats.
 Use `%i` to truncate to integer.
 - `%i` - a decimal integer.
 The integer conversions truncate the value toward zero (like php).
 - `%x` - a hexadecimal integer printed using lowercase [0-9a-f]
 - `%X` - a hexadecimal integer printed using uppercase [0-9A-F]
 - `%o` - an octal integer
 - `%u` - an unsigned integer.
 The native JavaScript number is converted to a 32-bit two's-complement unsigned integer with `>>>` and printed as %i.
 - `%f` - a floating-point value "1.23" with integer part, decimal point, and fraction.
          This conversion never generates exponential notation; use `%g` for that.
 - `%e` - a number in exponential notation, eg "1.23e+02".
 - `%E` - like %e but printed with a capital E, "1.23E+02"
 - `%g` - a number in either %f or %e notation, depending on its size
 - `%G` - like %g but in %f or %E notation
 - `%%` - the `%` escape character itself
+- `%n` - consumes an argument that must be a callback `cb(int)`, and calls it with the number of characters converted so far.
+Does not add to the output.

 Qprintf extensions, additional conversions:

 - `%b` - a binary integer, eg 13 => "1011"
 - `%A` - an array formatted with `util.inspect`.
 For arrays, the field width is the number of elements to show (default 40), and the precision is the depth to which to inspect each element (default 2).
 - `%O` - an object formatted with `util.inspect` to `depth:6`.
 For objects,
          the field width is the number of properties to show (default all), and the precision is the depth to which to inspect each element (default 6).
          Only enumerable "own" properties are included.

 Qprintf supports the conversion flags for field width, precision, alignment, padding, sign, and argument selection.